 According to U.S. Census data, the minority population is growing each year.
 By 2060, the minority population is expected to increase to 241 million, with the Hispanic population growing by 142%, the Asian population by 116%, and the African American population by 50% [14].
 Hawaii, New Mexico, California, the District of Columbia, and Texas are regions in the United States that consist of a "majority-minority," meaning that more than half of the areas' populations consist of individuals who are racial/ethnic minorities [15].
-With the increase of immigration and the slower birth rate in white families, it is anticipated that the United States is rapidly moving toward becoming a majority minority [15].
-As of 2017, 58.6 million people in the United States identified as Hispanic (the largest minority group), and Hispanic Americans accounted for more than half of the total growth in the country between 2016 and 2017 [132].
+With the increase of immigration and the slower birth rate in White families, it is anticipated that the United States is rapidly moving toward becoming a majority minority [15].
+As of 2022, 63.7 million people in the United States identified as Hispanic, and they are the largest racial/ethnic minority group [185].
+The Hispanic or Latino population is expected to increase from 19.1% in 2022 to 26.9% by 2060 [186].